Medical expert of the article

 Types of fat substitutes

-- can not be used when frying
+- cannot be used for frying

 - does not tolerate high temperatures